 Everything works perfectly for me.
 This is an amazing asset.
-I don't know if it was discussed before and I just missed it, but is there a why to have character voices along with the sprite highlight?
-I had audio different beeps to play when certain characters talk but I got the error of a callback repeat.
+I don't know if it was discussed before and I just missed it, but is there a way to have character voices play along with the sprite highlight?
+I have different audio beeps to play when certain characters talk but I got the error of a callback repeat.
 It's only when I took out one or the other is when the error is gone.
 I'm still new to coding, so I was wondering if having both was possible?

 I'm having problems, I have everything perfect, i'm using layered images and i have the at sprite highlight thing and I copied and pasted the define character stuff, but it still can't find callback for some reason.